Portland Thorns FC: 2022–2024: Transitions and a third star

 Parsons, who had served as head coach since 2016, left the team after the 2021 season to lead the Netherlands women's national team.
 The Thorns hired retired former club goalkeeper and Canadian international Karina LeBlanc as Gavin Wilkinson's replacement in the Thorns general manager role in November 2021, then hired former Thorn and fellow Canadian international Rhian Wilkinson as Parsons's replacement.
 The Thorns finished the 2022 regular season in second place behind OL Reign, and defeated Kansas City Current 2–0 in the championship game to become the first NWSL team to win three championships.

 On December 1, 2022, Paulson announced that he was selling the Thorns while retaining the Timbers and control of Providence Park.
 The next day, Rhian Wilkinson resigned as coach after reports that she exchanged messages of romantic feelings with a Thorns player.
 The team promoted Wilkinson's assistant Mike Norris to the head coaching role in January 2023.

 The 2023 regular season ended with the Thorns again finishing in second place, this time behind the San Diego Wave.
 They lost their first-round playoff game to NJ/NY Gotham FC in extra time.

 On January 3, 2024, the sale of the Thorns to RAJ Sports was completed.
-On March 27, 2024, Sophia Smith was signed by the Thorns to a two-year contract extension that made her the highest paid player in the NWSL, though her salary was not disclosed.
+On March 27, 2024, Sophia Wilson (then named Sophia Smith) was signed by the Thorns to a two-year contract extension that made her the highest paid player in the NWSL, though her salary was not disclosed.
 On April 18, 2024, following a four-game winless streak to start the season, the Thorns promoted Norris to Technical Director, named Rob Gale interim head coach, and announced a worldwide search for the permanent head coach.
 On July 19, 2024, the Thorns announced that Gale would be the permanent head coach.

 The 2024 regular season was modestly successful, with the Thorns collecting only one point from their first four games, winning the next six games through mid-May, having mixed results through early July, going winless for three months through early October, and then winning two of their last three games to claim sixth place in the NWSL standings and a playoff spot.
 The sixth-place finish tied (with 2015) their lowest-ever finish in the league, and the Thorns were eliminated in the first round of the playoffs once again by Gotham FC on November 10.
 The playoff loss would be the final match of Sinclair's professional career and the end of LeBlanc's tenure as general manager.
-The Thorns announced on January 7, 2025, that Jeff Agoos would be LeBlanc's successor.
+The Thorns announced on January 7, 2025, that Jeff Agoos would be LeBlanc's successor as general manager.
+Agoos was also named club president.

+On Nov.
+25, 2025, the Thorns announced that Gale and the club had agreed to part ways, with assistant coach Sarah Lowdon to serve as interim head coach.

+On Mar.
+4, 2026, the Thorns announced Robert Vilahamn as the club’s new head coach.